engineering87/dotnet-design-patterns/README.md

  * [Fork the repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo)
  * [Open an issue](https://github.com/engineering87/dotnet-design-patterns/issues) if you encounter a bug or have a suggestion for improvements/features

+## Further Reading
+- [Common Design Patterns (.NET Design Guidelines)](https://learn.microsoft.com/en-us/dotnet/standard/design-guidelines/common-design-patterns) – Official Microsoft guidance on commonly used design patterns in .NET.
+- [Discovering the Design Patterns You're Already Using in .NET (MSDN Magazine)](https://learn.microsoft.com/en-us/archive/msdn-magazine/2005/july/discovering-the-design-patterns-you-re-already-using-in-net) – An article showing how many design patterns are already embedded in the .NET Framework and ASP.NET.
+- [Design Patterns: Elements of Reusable Object-Oriented Software](https://en.wikipedia.org/wiki/Design_Patterns) – The original “Gang of Four” book that introduced the 23 classic design patterns.

-## Licensee
+## License
-Repository source code is available under MIT License, see license in the source.
+Repository source code is available under MIT License, see [LICENSE](LICENSE) in the source.

 ## Contact
 Please contact at francesco.delre.87[at]gmail.com for any details.